ThoughtWorksAustralia/AndroidBootcampProject/README.md

     1. Search for Genymotion
     1. Choose Download and Install from the context menu
   1. Open the Genymotion app and create a new virtual device

+## Week 1: Hello Android
+Goal: Develop a working "hello world" app and explore its anatomy.

+## Week 2: TDD with Android
+Goal: Add a framework for test driven development including a unit test and a functional test

+## Week 3: Layout and Design
+Goal: Display a list of Treasures (from a provided file)

+## Week 4: Using the Hardware
+Goal: Take a photo of a found Treasure.
+Evaluate its proximity to the listed Treasure

+## Week 5: Data & Communication
+Goal: Retrieve a real list of Treasures from a server

+## Week 6: Google APIs
+Goal: Complete the game with a map of actual vs found Treasure locations.
+Generate a score.

+## Resources
+[Android]